ivanvaladares/HTML-Input-Mask/README.md

 # Mask documentation

-This mask function has no dependencies, it works on all major browser and allows you to create any type of mask in a simple way.
+This mask function has no dependencies, it works on all major browser and allows you to create any mask simply.

 ```js
 // how to mask a field to a date format